 Developers’ Guide#

 CIL is an Object Orientated software.
-It has evolved during the years and it currently does not fully adheres to the following conventions.
+It has evolved during the years and it currently does not fully adhere to the following conventions.
 New additions must comply with the following.

 Conventions on new CIL objects#